 The benefits of audio advertising

-Plus, it’s easier than ever to ensure that digital audio ads are doing their job thanks to today’s bounty of measurement solutions.
+Plus, it’s easier than ever to ensure that digital audio ads are doing their job thanks to today’s bounty of measurement solutions for tracking audio KPIs (key performance indicators).
 In the broadcast era, advertisers struggled to demonstrate the relationship between campaigns and consumer behavior, relying on data from small sample sizes of demographics — often after a campaign was done.
-In the digital era, advertisers can measure the impact of their campaign with unprecedented speed and accuracy.
+In the digital era, advertisers can measure the impact of their campaign with unprecedented speed and accuracy using audio KPIs.
 Whereas measuring radio listenership comes down to guesstimates, digital streaming services can truly understand who’s listening.

 Digital audio allows advertisers to better know who they’re speaking to.
 Audience understanding — based on demographics, location, device usage, and listening habits — has never been so robust.
 And since that audience may be spread across a wide array of podcast categories, playlists, and other interest groupings, advertisers now have the means to reach consumers where they are, with the messaging and branding that makes for the best fit.

-What are the basic digital audio ad metrics?
+What are the basic digital audio advertising ad metrics?

-Today’s advertisers can respond and modify their approach for their target audiences as they strive for the optimal combination of four crucial delivery factors:
+Today’s advertisers can track, respond and modify their approach for their target audiences as they strive for the optimal combination of four crucial performance factors:

-These measurement metrics give advertisers a balance of big-picture assessments and real-time reporting with granular, impression-level data.
+These audio KPIs give advertisers a balance of big-picture assessments and real-time reporting with granular, impression-level data.
 Armed with that info, not only can advertisers capture the attention of their target audiences, they also can engage and develop new ones.
 Those old-school radio jingles probably could've used this new-school data.

 How Spotify makes the difference

-When it comes to maximizing the impact of audio ads, Spotify has the tools advertisers need.
-Of course, the basics are covered with reporting that includes impressions, unique reach, and average frequency — along with invaluable data on ad clicks.
+When it comes to maximizing the success of audio ads, Spotify has the tools advertisers need.
+Of course, the basic audio KPIs are covered with reporting that includes impressions, unique reach, and average frequency — along with invaluable data on ad clicks.
 But our measurement suite offers many different methodologies and solutions.
 When determining an approach, brands and advertisers should keep in mind The Three Rs:

 - Reach is all about discovering whether your intended audience is hearing your ad.
 Spotify makes that happen with verification tools that let advertisers see key demographic information.